Phillips Edison & Company, Inc. (NASDAQ:PECO) Releases FY24 Earnings Guidance

-Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
+Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Free Report) updated its FY24 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $2.37-$2.45 for the period, compared to the consensus estimate of $2.39.
 Phillips Edison & Company, Inc. also updated its FY 2024 guidance to 0.530-0.580 EPS.

 Phillips Edison & Company, Inc. Announces Dividend

-The company also recently announced a monthly dividend, which will be paid on Friday, March 1st.
-Stockholders of record on Thursday, February 15th will be paid a $0.0975 dividend.
+The company also recently declared a monthly dividend, which will be paid on Friday, March 1st.
+Shareholders of record on Thursday, February 15th will be paid a dividend of $0.0975 per share.
 The ex-dividend date of this dividend is Wednesday, February 14th.
 This represents a $1.17 annualized dividend and a dividend yield of 3.35%.
-Phillips Edison & Company, Inc.’s payout ratio is 248.94%.
+Phillips Edison & Company, Inc.’s dividend payout ratio is currently 248.94%.

 About Phillips Edison & Company, Inc.